The University of Texas at Dallas

 Keep an eye on the Call for Submissions page for all upcoming calls for submissions!

-The cover art for this issue—Seascape with Rocks, by William Trost Richards, c.
-1890s—is in the public domain and can be found on the National Galleries of Art website.
+The cover art for this issue—The Nile, Evening (1905-1911) by Henry Bacon—is in the public domain and can be found on the website for the National Galleries of Art.

 The latest articles and past issues can be also found on the Translation Review pages of the Taylor and Francis website.